uniwebcms/framework/docs/content-creators-guide.md

    - `[Text](link)` creates links
    - Adding `{button-primary}` to a link turns it into a styled button

-You don't need to understand how components work internally - you just need to know which ones are available and what options they accept.
+You don't need to understand how components work internally—you just need to know which ones are available and what options they accept.

 ## Organizing Your Content